-- 1127.
-Clause 9.4 of the current terms and conditions requires DBP to provide the shipper with notice of accumulated imbalances at the end of each gas day. - 1128.
-In the original proposed access arrangement, DBP proposed revisions to clause 9.4 of the terms and conditions to change the time that DBP must provide notice to the shipper from before 11:00 to before 13:30, and to add the words "...and the amounts so notified must, subject to the Operator receiving the information necessary to make an allocation of Gas Deliveries or Receipts or both to shippers as contemplated in clause 6.4(c) be materially accurate" at the end of the clause. - 1129.
+- 1134.
+Clause 9.4 of the current terms and conditions requires DBP to provide the shipper with notice of accumulated imbalances at the end of each gas day. - of the terms and conditions to change the time that DBP must provide notice to the shipper from before 11:00 to before 13:30, and to add the words "...and the amounts so notified must, subject to the Operator receiving the information necessary to make an allocation of Gas Deliveries or Receipts or both to shippers as contemplated in clause 6.4(c) be materially accurate" at the end of the clause. - 1136.
 In the draft decision the Authority determined that the proposed changes are reasonable.
 The Authority maintains this position.